Skip to main content

 ModeDescription

-FullSyncs all shared databases and pages (used for initial sync)
+FullSyncs all shared data sources, data source entries, and standalone pages (used for initial sync)

-IncrementalSyncs only pages modified since the last sync (used for updates)
+IncrementalSyncs pages and data sources modified since the last sync (used for updates)

 After the initial full sync, the connector automatically performs incremental syncs to capture new and updated content.